shree675/MyMargdarshaka/README.md

 [INSERT_IMAGE_AFTER_COMPLETION]

 To use this platform as a mentor:
-* Click on 'GET STARTED' and then 'SIGNIN AS A MENTOR'.
+* Click on 'GET STARTED' and then 'SIGN IN AS A MENTOR'.
 * Provide your phone number and verify your OTP.
 * Enter your details - name, email, preferred language of instruction, subjects that you want to teach and time slots of your convenience.
 * Wait for the administrators to assess and approve your application.